Start with an insole and a good shoe!

 How do I know if I need an insole?

 If your feet hurt, then you may benefit from insoles.
-Our insoles are helping about 85% of people with common foot pain.
+Our insoles are helping about 88% of people with common foot pain within 6 weeks.
 Common foot pain includes plantar fasciitis, ball of foot pain, metatarsalgia, arch pain, Achilles’ tendonitis.
 When your feet are complaining, something is wrong; foot pain is not normal.
 When your feet hurt, you hurt all over!
 Don’t spend a fortune trying to find the right shoe in this situation.
 You are better to get a shoe we recommend based on our selection criteria and put a good insole in the shoe.
 This is more likely to give you the results you are looking for.

 2. You are developing a foot deformity